Coto Technology RedRock™ MEMS-Based Reed Sensor

-Coto Technology RedRock™ MEMS-Based Reed Switch is ideally suited to the needs of medical, industrial, automotive, and other applications where small size, zero power operation, and hot switching capabilities are required, the RedRock™ MEMS-Based Reed Switch is a single-pole, single-throw (SPST) device with normally open ruthenium contacts.
+Coto Technology RedRock™ MEMS-Based Reed Sensor is ideally suited to the needs of medical, industrial, automotive, and other applications where small size, zero power operation, and hot switching capabilities are required, the RedRock™ MEMS-Based Reed Sensor is a single-pole, single-throw (SPST) device with normally open ruthenium contacts.

-The switch has a footprint of less than 1.11 mm2, 1.05mm high and is the smallest MEMS-based reed switch available on the market today.
+The sensor has a footprint of less than 1.11 mm2, 1.05mm high and is the smallest MEMS-based reed sensor available on the market today.

 The RedRock MEMS sensor represents the first use of High Aspect Ratio Microfabrication (HARM) to produce a commercially available sensor.
 HARM produces switch structures that generate contact closure forces many times greater than those exhibited by previous MEMS-based magnetic sensors, enabling hot switching up to several hundred milliwatts.
 Furthermore, the high retract forces developed in the sensor when it opens alleviates any tendency for the sensor to stick shut during hot switching or after long closure periods, a problem that plagued earlier MEMS sensor designs.
 Wafer scale packaging results in a surface mount compatible sensor with a footprint of only 1.11mm2 and a height of 1.05mm, permitting cost effective use in size-limited applications.